 Related posts that you may find of interest:

-Raise your Tower Garden off the ground.
+Raise your Vertical Garden off the ground.

 By lifting your Tower Garden off the ground you reduce the transfer of heat from the ground, or any other surface, into the reservoir.
-The Tower Garden Dolly not only raises the reservoir off the ground, but also allows you to easily move it.
+The Vertical Garden Dolly not only raises the reservoir off the ground, but also allows you to easily move it.

 Add frozen water bottles to the water reservoir.